axelmierczuk/sportyfin-doc/docs/source/usage.rst

 ------------

 To install Sportyfin, you must have ``python3`` and ``pip`` installed on your machine.
-Please see :doc:`requirements` for more details.
+Please see :doc:`requirements<Requirements>` for more details.

 Installation is as follows: